Des Moines History Timeline 1990s

 - January 20 — The Inaugural Day Storm struck Des Moines and the Puget Sound region with winds exceeding 90 mph.
 Thousands of trees were blown down, more than 600,000 customers lost electrical power, and six people were killed.
 The storm caused widespread damage throughout Des Moines and Western Washington and is considered the region's most destructive windstorm since the Columbus Day Storm of 1962.

-- July 1 - Des Moines Ordinance 1026 annexed the North Hill area bouinded by South 192nd Street on the north, 1st Avenue South on the west, the City of Sea-Tac on the east, and South 199th and 200th Streets.
+- July 1 - Des Moines Ordinance 1026 annexed the North Hill area bounded by South 192nd Street on the north, 1st Avenue South on the west, the City of Sea-Tac on the east, and South 199th and 200th Streets.

 1995